 This 3-part series is made up of the following topics:

-(If you're interested in the Biostrap, code ALEX saves 10% if you buy the product HERE.)
+(If you're interested in the Biostrap, code 10FERGUS saves 10% if you buy the product HERE.)

 To be clear about my intentions with this review series: I wore both the Fitbit and Biostrap side-by-side on each arm during a month+ long period.
 Wearing both products side-by-side allows me to better review these products and compare the outcomes.